Amina Dika Abdullahi

-Abdullahi Amina Dika is a Kenyan Politician from Tana River county.
-A member of the National Assembly of Kenya.
+Amina Dika Abdullahi is a Kenyan Politician from Tana River county and a member of the National Assembly of Kenya.
 Amina is the Women Representative of Tana River County.
-It has been six months since she attained the position on the 2022 Kenya general election through the Kenya African National Union Party under the coalition of AZIMIO LA UMOJA Party.
+She was elected in the 2022 Kenya general election through the Kenya African National Union Party under the coalition of AZIMIO LA UMOJA Party.

 Education and career

 She has a Diploma from the Institute of Commercial Management from 2002 to 2003.
 In between 2005 and 2015 she pursued Certificate in Sales & Marketing at the Marriott Learning Center.
 She also has a Degree in Business Management Sales & Marketing from the East African University.

-Amina is skilled on Administrative And Managerial, Excellent Verbal Communication Skills and the Understanding of the Society and culture.
-She is also interested in Energy, Transport Systems, Public Health care and housing.

 Amina was the Nominee of the Ritz-Carlton awards in both 2012 and 2016 Quarters.

 From 2008 to 2011, She was a Sales Executive at the Dusit Marina/Princess.
 She was also a Sales Executive for four years at the Ritz-Carlton, from 2011 to 2014.
 An Assistan Sales Manager at the Ritz-Carlton from 2014 to 2015.
 Amina was promoted to be a Group Sales Manager at the Ritz-Carlton in 2015.
 And in 2020 she was the Operations Manager at the Samua Medicals till 2021.